Underscore.js: History

 Jeremy Ashkenas created Underscore by the end of 2009 as a spin-off from the DocumentCloud project, together with Backbone.js.
 It was one of the earliest libraries for JavaScript to provide general functional programming utilities, taking inspiration from Prototype.js, Oliver Steele's Functional JavaScript, and John Resig's Micro-Templating.

 In 2012, John-David Dalton created a fork of Underscore, named Lo-Dash (now Lodash).
 Lo-Dash was initially promoted as a drop-in alternative for Underscore with "consistency, customization, performance, & extras".
 Nevertheless, Lodash already departed from the original Underscore interface at an early stage and started making more drastic changes with the 3.0.0 release, making it necessary for Lodash users to change their code.

 In May 2015, Jeremy Ashkenas announced that John-David Dalton had contacted him about merging the libraries back together.
 Despite concerns about code style and code size, Ashkenas was not opposed to merging some of Lodash's extensions into Underscore.
 At the time, there were several developers contributing to Underscore and Lodash in parallel; this group of contributors started making changes to Underscore in order to make it more like Lodash.

 In parallel to this effort, however, Dalton made more drastic changes to the Lodash interface.
 In June 2015, he announced Lodash version 4.0.0, which distanced Lodash even further from the Underscore interface, while making a significant departure from the version 3.x series of Lodash itself as well.
 This prompted some projects that depended on Lodash to create their own distributions of Lodash 3.

 In February 2016, Dalton announced that he considered the merge effort to be complete.
 He suggested that users switch from Underscore to Lodash, motivating this with usage share statistics.
 A maintainer of Underscore however made clear that there was no intention to stop developing Underscore as a separate library.
 Both libraries entered a state of low development activity after 2016.

 Over time, newer versions of the ECMAScript standard have added built-in functions to the language that replicate some of the functionality of Underscore, such as Object.assign and Array.prototype.map.
-This may lead to the perception that Underscore no longer adds value to a JavaScript project, although the built-in functions are however less powerful than their Underscore equivalents; in particular, built-in array iteration methods such as map, filter and forEach cannot iterate over plain objects and do not support iteratee shorthands.
-Besides this, most of Underscore's functions still have no built-in counterpart at all.
+However, the built-in functions are sometimes less powerful than their Underscore equivalents; in particular, built-in array iteration methods such as map, filter and forEach cannot iterate over plain objects and do not support iteratee shorthands.

 As of March 2021, Underscore is being actively developed by Julian Gonggrijp, who started making major contributions in March 2020.
 The library is still widely depended upon and is being downloaded from npm several million times every week.